 The reason why a UV map is the glue between model and textures is that it's not only the flattened and mapped topology of your model, it's also the basis for your map bakes.
 This means you need to take your mapping into consideration as you model – bad UVs give bad bakes.
-You can always tweak bad curvature, height or occlusion maps in Photoshop in a pinch, but bad normal or similar map output can be a real pain to fix if you don't keep them in mind from the get-go.
+You can always tweak bad curvature, height or occlusion maps in Photoshop CC (opens in new tab) at a pinch, but bad normal or similar map output can be a real pain to fix if you don't keep them in mind from the get-go.

 This means the first thing you need to know about UV mapping is what UV space is.
 Based on a 0 to 1 grid, with 0.5 as the middle coordinates, a UV map consists of your 3D model's XYZ coordinates flattened into 2D UVW space – or tile, as it's called.

 Depending on your modeller and mapper, 3D's horizontal X-axis equals U in 2D space, vertical Y equals V, and the depth coordinate Z equals W. There is no madness to the letters, only method: 2D's UVW is used solely to avoid confusion with 3D's X, Y and Z. This equalling of coordinates is – to put it simply – how 3D space translates into flattened 2D space.

 You may be wondering why 2D space also has a depth coordinate.
 This is to make sure that no matter how you choose to map, flip or stack your UV'd bits and pieces – called islands or shells – the depth coordinate will ensure they show correctly in 3D no matter their mapping.